MT5 vs cTrader vs MT4 for Prop Traders: Platform Rules, Execution, and Beginner Fit

 Use what to check before choosing a prop firm as the wider filter.
 Platform fit is only one part of the account.
 Drawdown, payout, news rules, consistency and conduct rules still decide whether the account survives.

-Most beginners should choose MT5 first.
-MT4 suits traders with a proven classic forex workflow and firm support. cTrader suits traders who need DOM, fast order management or cBot automation.
+Most beginners should choose MT5 first, especially when trading with AIFO.
+MT4 suits traders with a proven classic forex workflow and firm support. cTrader suits traders who need depth of market, fast order management or cBot workflows, but only when the firm’s rules allow that style.

-AIFO’s current trading platform page points traders to MetaTrader 5.
+AIFO’s current trading platform page points traders to MetaTrader 5 and provides MT5 access through Web, iOS, Android and Windows.
 For AIFO traders, MT5 is the platform to learn first before comparing MT4 or cTrader.

 MT4 can still work well when the prop firm supports it and the trader already has a tested MT4 workflow.
-It is weaker as a default choice when the firm’s main platform path is MT5 or cTrader.
+It is weaker as a default choice when the firm’s main platform path is MT5 or when MT4 support is unclear for the exact account model.

 cTrader can be better for scalpers who understand depth of market and fast order management.
-Beginners should be careful because fast execution tools can also encourage overtrading and rule-sensitive clicking.
+Beginners should be careful because fast execution tools can also encourage overtrading, rule-sensitive clicking and short-duration behaviour that may be reviewed by the firm.

 Platform choice affects the evidence trail, but payout review depends on the firm’s rules.
-Order history, trade timing, automation status and risk behaviour should be clear enough to support a clean review.
+Order history, trade timing, automation status, news actions, copy patterns and risk behaviour should be clear enough to support a clean review.

 Start with AIFO